 A company of scholars, a society of friends, and a team of would-be heroes fighting evil.

 Our Activities: One of our flagship projects is the YEA Fellowship, an intensive and rewarding semester-long program for students to deeply engage with ideas & strategies for effectively improving the world.
-In the Fall 2018 semester, the fellowship includes the Impact Challenge, a project where fellows engage in research and discussion to figure out where to donate a grant of $3,000.
 In addition to the fellowship, we host public speaker events, workshops, discussion groups, and social events.
 Every November, we launch a campaign to raise awareness about the Giving What We Can pledge, where we advocate for students to pledge a portion of their income to effective charities.
 You can see a list of last year’s activities at the bottom of this page.

 Our Community: Perhaps most importantly, Yale Effective Altruism is a community of like-minded individuals.
 We come from all over the world and study all kinds of different subjects, but we have one thing in common: A desire to make the world a much better place.
 Being part of YEA means that you belong to a society of friends who care deeply about the same issues as you.
 Together, we have weekly social dinners, we go on hikes and hang out during the weekend.
 In addition, we also have an annual Weekend Retreat for our members!
 Additionally, we provide connections to a global network of students and professionals with common goals.
 These connections can often lead to internships, mentoring, and job opportunities in fields where you can have a large positive impact.
 In YEA, we hope you can find support and inspiration to become the best version of yourself that you can be.